Spanish, Italian yields fall back to late 2005 lows

 By Emelia Sithole-Matarise

-Sentiment in the broader market was also stabler after a sell-off in top-rated bonds on Thursday on disappointment that the European Central Bank signalled it was in no hurry to loosen monetary policy further despite inflation running well below its target.
+The market was also stabilising after a sell-off in top-rated bonds on Thursday on disappointment that the European Central Bank signalled it was in no hurry to loosen monetary policy further despite ultra-low inflation.

-Money markets all but priced out prospects for further policy easing in coming months.
-Interbank lending rates rose even higher on Friday after data from the ECB showed banks were set to repay a big chunk of its emergency three-year loans next week, squeezing the amount of excess cash in the market.

-Some analysts, however, say the ECB's pledge to maintain an accommodative policy and its insistence that it might act if economic conditions deteriorate supported flows into peripheral euro zone debt.
+Although money markets have all but priced out prospects for further policy easing in coming months, some in the market say the ECB's pledge to maintain an accommodative policy and that it might act if economic conditions deteriorated supported demand for peripheral euro zone debt.

-Spanish 10-year yields fell 6 basis points to 3.37 percent while equivalent Italian yields were 5 bps down at 3.42 percent, both back at October 2005 lows.
+Spanish and Italian 10-year yields fell 4 basis points to 3.39 percent and 3.43 percent respectively, back at October 2005 lows.

 "The Spanish auction yesterday was taken down pretty comfortably and peripherals in general have performed very well even with jitters over Ukraine which is a reflection of the improving sentiment towards the euro area current recovery as a whole," said RIA Capital Markets strategist Nick Stamenkovic.